squaredproject/Entwined/chromatik/README.md

 3. Click `Finish` and you should see the project tree as follows
   <img src="doc/project.jpg" alt="Project Tree" width="742" />

+### Running from Eclipse

 It is not necessary to build and run directly from Eclipse.
 Chromatik runs as a standalone application and the `install.sh` script is sufficient to package the Entwined library into the JAR file which is installed to the Chromatik content folder.

+However, if you prefer to run directly from Eclipse, use the following:

+- Run `uninstall.sh` to ensure that the built Entwined package JAR is removed from the Chromatik content folder
+- Use the `Entwined.launch` Run Configuration for Eclipse to launch